Steven-cpp/MyCasualRepo/leetcode_src/readme.md

 So, noted that this repo does **not make any sense**.
 It is just my own playground.

-### 1. Learn to Upload it to GitHub
+### 1. How to Upload it to GitHub

 Initially, I already have some cpp files locally.
 Now, I want to creat a github repo and put everyting up-to-date on it.
 Can we do that just using shell?

 I find the solution from this [githubdocs](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github?platform=mac).
-It suggestes us do it with Github CLI, which enables us use command line to control our repo on Github.
+It suggestes us do it with [Github CLI](), which enables us use command line to control our repo on Github.
 At first, we need to initialize the local directory as a Git repository:

 ```bash
 git init -b main